Pittsburgh Pirates: Players of note

 Honus Wagner is considered to be one of the greatest shortstops of all time and was a member of the MLB Hall of Fame's Inaugural Class in 1936.
 The 1909 American Tobacco Company card (pictured) is one of the rarest and most expensive baseball cards in the world.

 Retired numbers

 Along with the league-wide retired number of 42, there are nine retired Pirates jersey numbers to date.
-As of June 12, 2019, Bill Mazeroski is the lone survivor of the Pittsburgh Pirates whose numbers are retired.

 Pirates Hall of Fame

 In 2022, the Pirates formally established a team Hall of Fame to honor the "most influential ballplayers in Pittsburgh baseball history", as picked by an internal committee that had the help of team historian Jim Trdinich.
 19 individuals were part of the first class, which included every Pittsburgh Pirate inducted into the National Baseball Hall of Fame along with several other former players, broadcasters, and coaches.
 Like the Washington Nationals with the Ring of Honor, the Pirates inducted players that had played for the Negro league baseball team Homestead Grays, which had played in Forbes Field and Greenlee Field in Pittsburgh alongside their time in Washington; two of the first class also spent time with the Pittsburgh Crawfords, with a ceremony dedicated to "signing" the four to Pirates contracts.
 All inductees were honored with a plaque displayed in the concourse by the entrance with the statue of Roberto Clemente.